Sarroxxie/SponzaJump/README.md

 # Graphics and Game Development Praktikum

-Project for the graphics and game development praktikum during SS23 of Josias Distler (uiqvb) and Jan-Luca Gutsch (uhivi).
+This small game was created for a course at the KIT (Karlsruher Institut für Technologie).
+Since the course is now over, this project is not in active development anymore.

 ## Setup

 ### Working Directory

-The working directory needs to be set to the project root directory.
+The working directory of the project needs to be set to the project root directory.
+This is usually done inside the project settings in the IDE of your choice.

-### Shader Compile Directory

-A directory called "spv" has to be created in "res/shaders/".
-Final path is "res/shaders/spv" and this directory is used to store the compiled shaders.

 ### Submodules